Nsude/thoughts-app/README.md

 ---

+### Features:
+- Rich Text Editor
+- Thought Branching: You can create multiple versions of a thought without losing the parent thought.
+- Audio Input & Transcriptions
+- AI-Powered Thought Refinement
+- Real-time Collaboration: You can share your thoughts to anyone, and if they do not have account yet, they are redirected to create one then redirected to the shared thought.

+---

 ### Tech Stack & Key components
 1. NextJs: Although I'd never used NextJS until this project; reading through it's docs, I knew it was perfect for the application.
 The introduction of server side components, file based routing (which is not as complicated as complicated as it might sound), and built-in SEO capabilities sold me.